What should your travel essentials list include? These are the are the must-have things that you should prepare and pack

-You are likely to be doing a lot of walking, so you want to be as comfortable as possible.
-Similarly, make sure you have some lightweight comfortable walking shoes.
+You’re likely to be doing a lot of walking, so you want to be as comfortable as possible.
+Make sure you have some lightweight comfortable walking shoes.

 And if I can give a final piece of advice, pack everything using travel cubes.
 They are great to easily organize your clothes so you can access everything near instantly.

 In any case, always take a look at the weather forecast to have an idea of what you might find once here…

-Before you hit the road, download ebooks, music, movies, games, and other entertainment that you like.
+Before you hit the road, download ebooks, music, movies, games, and other entertaining content that you like.

 First, remember to check the storage space on your device.
 You won’t be able to download anything there if there’s not enough room.
 So take a little time to get rid of the stuff you no longer need.